kman3107/Kman3107.github.io/tutorials/1.13.2/forge/1.0-gradle-configuration/index.md

 - Read the [Pre-requisites](https://cadiboo.github.io/tutorials/Pre-requisites) already
 - Downloaded the latest Forge MDK

 Gradle is an extremely powerful system for building Java applications.
-Forge uses gradle for modding because of the many things it can do with it, such as perform the deobfuscation and other setup required to make a developer workspace.
+Forge uses gradle for modding because of the many things it can do with it, such as perform the deobfuscation and other setup tasks required to make a developer workspace.

 To start modding you will need to open up the `build.gradle` file in the root folder of your project and modify it a bit.